 How was your weekend?
 It’s a long weekend here which I am very grateful for.
 They always seem to come just at the right time.
 I had my sister in law’s baby shower yesterday and I made these cupcakes as she is expecting a little girl.

 I love rocky road so these were a treat to make (and eat).
-I told you a few weeks ago that I fell in love with marshmallow frosting when making my High Hat Cupcakes so I couldn't wait to try making it again.
+Remember when I told you a few weeks ago that I fell in love with marshmallow frosting when making my High Hat Cupcakes so I couldn’t wait to try making it again.
 This time I dyed it a pastel pink which worked really well.

 So there’s chocolate cake and glossy marshmallow frosting but I couldn’t stop there.
 I also added chunky pieces of rocky road – but not just any rocky road, my special Nutella Rocky Road Bark.